bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 &ldquo;I would not know where Merlin is,&rdquo; Leon responded, walking back, &ldquo;I assume he is with you, like he always is?&rdquo;

-&ldquo;I would not be asking you, if he was *with* me,&rdquo; Arthur said, &ldquo;But if you ever see him, do tell him that he has list of chores to do that will last at least the week.&rdquo;
+&ldquo;I would not be asking you if he was *with* me,&rdquo; Arthur said, &ldquo;But if you ever see him, do tell him that he has list of chores to do that will last at least the week.&rdquo;

 Arthur actually could not think of any chores at the moment.
 As the day had progressed, he noticed more little things that Merlin typically did, completed already.
-They were *not* done yesterday, so it was really a wonder how Merlin completed the chorese that the whole Morgana team struggles to do in a day, before waking Arthur up.
+They were *not* done yesterday, so it was really a wonder how Merlin completed the chores that the whole Morgana team struggles to do in a day, before waking Arthur up.
 He must have had help.

 Reports in hand, Arthur left Leon&rsquo;s chambers, hoping that this time, he would be able to deflower Gwenivere, during their weapons meeting.